Mainak2005/X-ray/README.md

 🩺 Pneumonia Detection using Deep Learning

-This project is a deep learning–based pneumonia detection system built using a ResNet50 convolutional neural network trained on chest X-ray images.
-The model predicts whether pneumonia is present from an uploaded chest X-ray image through an interactive Streamlit web application.
+This project is a deep learning–based pneumonia detection system built using a ResNet50 convolutional neural network trained on chest X‑ray images.
+The model predicts whether pneumonia is present from an uploaded chest X‑ray image through an interactive Streamlit web application.

 🚀 Features
 AI-based chest X-ray classification (Pneumonia / Normal)